danmil1410/music-website/README.md

 # music-website
-This is a music wbesite.
+This is a music wbesite that looks like Spotify webpage.